phongnn/react-kho/docs/DataNormalization.md

 })
 ```

-If your normalized type contains other types' data, you will need to define its shape (so that Kho knows how to parse it):
+If your normalized type contains other types' data, you will need to define its shape so that Kho knows how to parse it:

 ```javascript
 const ArticleType = NormalizedType.register("Article", {